 How to make your own vegan ground beef

 If you’re in a rush or don’t have the energy to make your own meatless ground beef, that’s totally fair.
 That’s why the store-bought versions exist, after all.
-But if you’re in the mood to make your own, it’s also quite simple to pull some ground beef together at home, without turning to a packet.
+But if you’re in the mood to make your own, it’s also quite simple to pull some ground beef together from scratch.
 This recipe for vegan ground beef will walk you through how to make your own crumbles, using ingredients like walnuts, cauliflower, and tomato.
 Plus, unlike many options on the market, it’s soy-free.

-Whether you’ve grabbed some from the grocery store or you’ve whipped it up from scratch, once you’ve got your ground beef, the next part is deciding just how, exactly, you’re going to enjoy it.
+Whether you’ve grabbed some from the grocery store or you’ve whipped it up from scratch, once you’ve got your ground beef, the next part is deciding how you’re going to enjoy it.
 If you’re looking for inspiration, good news: you’ve found it.
 Here are some of our top meatless ground beef recipes.

 1 Copycat Taco Bell Mexican Pizza

 Taco Bell’s Mexican Pizza is much-loved, but it’s not vegan.
 So don’t miss out, and make it from home!
-Grab some vegan ground beef, some beans, and your favorite type of tortillas for the ultimate crowd-pleasing fakeaway night.
+Grab some vegan ground beef, beans, and your favorite tortillas for the ultimate crowd-pleasing fakeaway night.

 Get the recipe